-Some conditions in sports medicine are relatively easy to diagnose but are challenging to manage.
-A good example is a condition often seen in runners called IT Band syndrome or iliotibial band friction syndrome.
-Primarily, this common condition affects the outside of the knee.
-Does a cortisone injection for IT band syndrome help?
+Some conditions in sports medicine are easy to diagnose but hard to treat.
+A good example is IT band syndrome — iliotibial band friction syndrome — which mainly causes pain on the outside of the knee in runners.
+So does a cortisone injection for IT band syndrome help?

 What is the iliotibial band?

-The iliotibial band begins above the hip joint from the tensor fascia lata muscle.
-Then, it passes from the outside of the thigh to the outer side of the shin (tibia).
-The IT band functions as a stabiliser for the outside of the knee.
-It is prone to inflammation and swelling as it passes over a bony bump outside the knee.
+The iliotibial band starts above the hip from the tensor fascia lata muscle, then runs down the outside of the thigh to the outer shin (tibia).
+It stabilises the outside of the knee, and is prone to inflammation and swelling as it passes over a bony bump on the outer knee.

 What causes IT band syndrome?

-ITB syndrome is caused by pressure or friction of the Iliotibial band against the outside of the knee joint.
-Recent research suggests that pressure is a more critical factor in causing ITB syndrome and occurs maximally at 30 degrees of knee flexion.
-Similar to the runner’s knee, critical contributing factors to ITB syndrome found in one study include biomechanical issues such as tightness in the quadriceps muscles and weakness in the buttock muscles.
+ITB syndrome is caused by pressure or friction of the iliotibial band against the outside of the knee.
+Recent research suggests pressure is the more important factor, peaking at about 30 degrees of knee flexion.
+As with runner’s knee, contributing factors include biomechanical issues such as tight quadriceps and weak buttock muscles.

 IT band syndrome symptoms